-Article 9 Amend FY 2021 Capital Budget
+Article 9 Amend FY 2022 Capital Budget

-To see if the Town will vote to amend the FY2021 Capital Budget voted under Article 15 of the June 29, 2020 Annual Town Meeting, including the potential appropriation of funds for additional projects; or what it will do in relation thereto.
+To see if the Town will vote to amend the FY 2022 Capital Budget voted under Article 21 of the June 5, 2021 Annual Town Meeting, and to raise by taxation and appropriate, or appropriate and transfer from unexpended funds remaining in Warrant Articles of previous years, or appropriate by transfer from any available source of funds, or borrow a sum of money for such purposes; or what it will do in relation thereto.

-This article would amend the FY2021 capital budget adopted at June Town Meeting.
+This article would amend the FY2022 capital budget adopted at June Town Meeting.
 Proposed amendments, if any, will be provided at Town Meeting.